ArpitMarkana/HealthAssist-Chatbot/README.md

 ## Contact

-For further information or questions, feel free to contact the project team at arpitmarkana4887@gmail.com.
+For further information or questions, feel free to contact the project team at arpitmarkana4887@gmail.com or mysticalmanav@gmail.com